Lancashire Law School

 IDENTIFYING SECURITY THREATS: REALIST LESSONS FROM HAMLET

-Module Leader and lecturer for LW2013 Criminology
+Module Leader and Lecturer:

 Current: 'hate crime', especially 'perceptions' of, in national and international contexts, with emphasis upon race, religion, gender and disability.